 - 3 teaspoons water

-- Preheat oven to 350º and grease or line a muffin tin with muffin liners.
+- First, preheat the oven to 350º and line a muffin tin with muffin liners.
 Set aside.

-- Start with the wet ingredients.
-In a medium/large size mixing bowl, mash a medium sized banana until there are minimal to no lumps, then add the rest of the wet ingredients to the bowl (except for the coconut oil).
+- Next combine wet ingredients.
+In a large mixing bowl, mash a medium banana until there are minimal to no lumps, then add the rest of the wet ingredients to the bowl (except for the coconut oil).
 Mix well.
+Set aside.

-- In a separate bowl mix dry ingredients together.
+- In a separate mixing bowl, combine dry ingredients.

-- Add dry ingredients to the wet ingredients and mix.
-Once combined, add the coconut oil to the batter until fully mixed in.
+- Add dry ingredients to the wet mix until smooth.
+Once combined, add the melted coconut oil and mix again.

-- While muffins are cooling, mix ingredients for the glaze.
-Once muffins have cooled, dip the muffin top into the glaze and set aside to dry.
+- While muffins are cooling, combine ingredients for the glaze.
+Once muffins have fully cooled (this is important), either dip the muffin tops into the glaze or drizzle your muffin tips with glaze.

 Tips & Notes

-*If your carrots are extremely moist, ring out some of the moisture with a paper towel before adding to the batter.
+- If your carrots are extremely moist, ring out the moisture with a paper towel before adding them to the batter.